Guide to moving up to secondary school

 How long your child can stay on a school’s waiting list

-Waiting Lists for admission to Year 7 in Buckinghamshire secondary schools will be maintained until at least 31 December 2023.
-In the autumn term of 2023 we will contact all those on the waiting list for a Buckinghamshire school to advise how waiting lists will be managed for the remainder of the 23/24 academic year.
+In the autumn term we will contact the families of children who remain on the waiting list for a Buckinghamshire school to advise how waiting lists will be managed for the remainder of the academic year.